Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Arizona Stats and Trends

-- The Wildcats have been underdogs by 6.5 points or more three times this year and have covered the spread twice.
+- The Wildcats have covered the spread twice this year when underdogs by 6.5 points or more (in three chances).

-- Arizona's games this season have hit the over on two of five set point totals (40%).
+- Arizona's games this year have eclipsed the over/under two times in five opportunities (40%).

-- This year the Wildcats rack up seven fewer points per game (16.8) than the Buffaloes give up (23.8).
+- This season the Wildcats score seven fewer points per game (16.8) than the Buffaloes allow (23.8).

 - The Wildcats average 362.8 yards per game, 20.8 fewer yards than the 383.6 the Buffaloes give up.

-- Arizona is 2-0 against the spread and 0-2 overall when the team piles up over 383.6 yards.
+- Arizona is 2-0 against the spread and 0-2 overall when the team churns out over 383.6 yards.

-- The Wildcats have turned the ball over nine more times (12 total) than the Buffaloes have forced a turnover (3) this season.
+- This season the Wildcats have turned the ball over 12 times, nine more than the Buffaloes' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.